Realizations of countable Borel equivalence relations: A global decomposition

 Clearly $\kappa E_0$ is $\inc$-maximum in $\aph_\kappa$.
 Denote by $\boldsymbol{\apt}$ the subclass of $\ap$ consisting of the treeable equivalence relations.

-\begin{prob} Let $\kappa \geq 1$.
-Does $\apt_\kappa$ have a $\inc$-maximum element? \end{prob} If $E$ is $\inc$-maximum in ${\apt}_1$, then $\kappa E$ is $\inc$-maximum in $\apt_\kappa$, for every $1\leq \kappa \leq \aleph_0$, so we will concentrate in the case $\kappa =1$, i.e., the class of {\bf uniquely ergodic} elements of $\apt$.
-We do not know the answer to this problem but we would like to point out that a positive answer has an implication in the context of the theory of measure preserving CBER, see \cite{Kec21}.
+\begin{prob} \probtreeable \end{prob} If $E$ is $\inc$-maximum in ${\apt}_1$, then $\kappa E$ is $\inc$-maximum in $\apt_\kappa$, for every $1 \le \kappa \le \aleph_0$, so we will concentrate on the case $\kappa = 1$, i.e., the class of \textbf{uniquely ergodic} elements of $\apt$.
+We do not know the answer to this problem but we would like to point out that a positive answer has an implication in the context of the theory of measure preserving CBER, see \cite{Kec24}.

-Fix a standard Borel space $X$ and a measure $\mu$ on $X$.
-We will consider as in \cite{Kec21} {\bf pmp} CBER on $X$, i.e., $\mu$-measure preserving CBER on $X$, where we identify two such relations if they agree $\mu$-a.e.
-Inclusion of pmp relations is also understood in the $\mu$-a.e. sense.
+Let $(X, \mu)$ be a standard Borel space equipped with a probability measure $\mu$.
+We will consider as in \cite{Kec24} \textbf{pmp} CBER on $X$, i.e., $\mu$-preserving CBER on $X$, where we identify two such CBERs if they agree $\mu$-a.e.
+Inclusion of pmp CBERs is also understood in the $\mu$-a.e. sense.
 Such a relation is treeable if it has this property $\mu$-a.e.
-We also denote by ${\rm Aut}(X, \mu)$ the group of measure preserving automorphisms of $(X,\mu)$.

-\begin{prop} If $E$ on a standard Borel space $X$ is a $\inc$-maximum uniquely ergodic, equivalence relation in $\apt$, with (unique) invariant measure $\mu$, then for every treeable pmp relation $F$ on $(X,\mu)$, there is an automorphism $T \in {\rm Aut}(X, \mu)$ such that $T(F) \subseteq E$. \end{prop} \begin{proof} We will use the following lemma.